 They're often thought of as "good" debt because the debt is funding an investment—a home or an education, which can be financially beneficial.
 The interest rates on mortgages and student loans are typically much lower than those on personal loans or credit cards, and the interest may be tax deductible.
-Even so-called "bad" debt like using a credit card can be beneficial in some cases.
+Even so-called "bad" debt like using a high interest rate credit card can be beneficial in some cases.
+Note that it is possible to take on too much good debt.
 (See Myth #3 below.)

 No matter what kind of debt you take on, make sure you shop around for the best rates and never borrow more than you can afford to pay back on time.

 Myth #2: It's not worth saving if I can only contribute a small amount.

 In reality: If you start early, around age 25, saving 15% of your paycheck—including your employer's match to your 401(k) if you have one—could help you save enough to maintain your current way of life in retirement.
 It sounds like a lot, but don’t lose your motivation if you can’t save that much.
 Don't be discouraged if you start later than age 25.
 Beginning to save right now and gradually increasing the amount you're able to put away can help you hit your goals.